What is the history of Gamma Rho Lambda?

 How would you (or your members) respond to those who think that LBTQI and Ally sororities are a form of self-segregation and your members would be better off joining “straight” houses and inspiring change from within as opposed to creating your own separate entity?

 When GRL began with Alpha Chapter at Arizona State University, as an associate member of the ASU Panhellenic Council, the organization was integrated into the traditional Greek system and developed positive relationships with other established sororities.
 ASU and the ASU Panhellenic Council went above and beyond to help Alpha Chapter fit into the traditional model.
-GRL’s long term national vision is to become a sorority that accepts anyone regardless of their sexual orientation or identity.
+GRL’s long-term national vision is to become a sorority that accepts anyone regardless of their sexual orientation or identity.

 As an organization, GRL loves to hear from individual LBTQI* students who have become members of the existing sororities on campuses across the country.
 There are many positive stories about how these sororities have been accommodating and supportive.
 GRL fully supports students who feel comfortable taking that route.
 Each sorority on campus offers a unique environment for their members to develop, and GRL understands that, as an organization, they are not right for every student seeking Greek life – even if they consider themselves part of the LBTQI* community.

 An important part of the coming out process for many LBTQI* individuals is gaining confidence in their identity and acceptance and support in their community, and many benefit from socializing with other members of the LBTQI* community as a part of this process.
-Straight allies experience a similar experience that benefits from socializing with members of the LBTQI* community and other allies.
+Straight allies have a similar experience that benefits from socializing with members of the LBTQI* community and other allies.
 This type of support is one of the singular opportunities that GRL provides for college students, a focus that no other national sorority claims.

 GRL is not a political organization.
 GRL is an organization that focuses on social environments and social growth.
 Ultimately, some students may be better off joining another sorority, but there are many who find Gamma Rho Lambda is the best Greek organization for them.
 It all depends upon each individual’s specific needs and interests.